Why the Distinction Matters: Understanding Neurodivergence and Trauma

 Let’s start with a simple distinction:

-Neurodivergence refers to brain differences that are present from early in life (like autism, ADHD, dyslexia).
-These aren't "disorders" that need fixing—but natural variations in how people process information, regulate attention, and relate to the world.
+Neurodivergence refers to brain differences that are present from early in life, such as autism, ADHD, and dyslexia.
+These aren't "disorders" that need fixing but natural variations in how people process information, regulate attention, and relate to the world.

 Trauma responses are adaptive patterns we develop in response to overwhelming experiences, often involving fear, shame, or helplessness.
-They can show up in how we relate, how we regulate our emotions, and how safe we feel in our own bodies.
+They can show up in how we relate to others, how we regulate our emotions, and how safe we feel in our own bodies.

 Difficulty with eye contact